Available as of Camel 2.3

 Since camel 2.12.1; encryption keyring; you can not set the keyFileName and encryptionKeyRing at the same time.

-Since Camel 2.11.0; optional userid of the key in the PGP keyring used for signing (during encryption) or signature verification (during decryption).
+Since Camel 2.11.0; optional User ID of the key in the PGP keyring used for signing (during encryption) or signature verification (during decryption).
+During the signature verification process the specified User ID restricts the public keys from the public keyring which can be used for the verification.
+If no User ID is specified for the signature verficiation then any public key in the public keyring can be used for the verification.
 Can also be only a part of a user ID.
-For example, if the user ID is "Test User <email@example.com>" then you can use the part "Test User" or "<firstname.lastname@example.org>" to address the user ID.
+For example, if the user ID is "Test User <email@example.com>" then you can use the part "Test User" or "<firstname.lastname@example.org>" to address the User ID.

 Since Camel 2.11.0; optional password used when opening the private key used for signing (during encryption).